-The third issue that we focus on deals with a key question associated with may be coined the "why" question, given the finding of the employee-entrepreneur returns to education differential in favor of entrepreneurs: "Why are the returns to education higher for entrepreneurs than for wage employees?"
-Using insights from personal control theory (e.g., Benz and Frey, 2008; Douhan and Van Praag, 2009; Hyytinen et al., 2008), we argue that the higher returns to education for entrepreneurs are due to fewer (organizational) constraints faced by entrepreneurs when optimizing the profitable employment of their education.
+Using insights from personal control theory (Benz & Frey, 2008; Douhan & Van Praag, 2009; Hyytinen et al., 2008), we argue that the higher returns to education for entrepreneurs are due to fewer (organizational) constraints faced by entrepreneurs when optimizing the profitable employment of their education.
 As an entrepreneur, an individual can operate as a residual claimant.
 S/he can freely decide to engage in those activities where s/he believes that her / his talents are most likely to generate high returns.
 In contrast, as an employee, an individual is bounded by organizational processes and structures, with the higher ranked making the key decisions.
 So, there are limits to what an individual can decide to do inside the "iron cage" of an organization owned by others.
-We will test this personal control hypothesis, as well as a number of alternative explanations of the higher entrepreneurial returns to education.
-This is our third contribution.
+We will test the validity of this personal control hypothesis, as well as a number of alternative explanations of the higher entrepreneurial returns to education.
+The data turn out to reject the alternative explanations, but not the personal control explanation.